atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 at the Same time, that he was a linen draper in the city, very advantageousty Xettleti.
 I
 t
-“A linen draper 1" exclaimed she, with a haughty toss of her head, and a contemptuous sheer — “A linen draper!
+A linen draper 1" exclaimed she, with a haughty toss of her head, and a contemptuous sheer — A linen draper!
 How
 t
 .
 5j
 «
 How came you to think I fhouid, ‘1 listen to a linen draper ?- Odious f and in the city too ?"
 /
-“Why not, Madam, " replied he,, affronted by the contempt with which he was treated; *, “there are Gentlemens
+Why not, Madam, " replied he,, affronted by the contempt with which he was treated; *, there are Gentlemens
 • r,
-“daughters who condcfcend to marry
+daughters who condcfcend to marry
 '- ' ■ .4. '
 y men in trade."
 I V
 m
-Are there ?" answered she, with still greater pride : ■ “it may be fo; but “I am not one of those.
+Are there ?" answered she, with still greater pride : ■ it may be fo; but I am not one of those.
 I shall never " lessen myself fo much as to becom’e
 ** mistress of a shop." ’
 *
-■ “You may do worse" " the tradest man, provoked at her folly — “you ** may become mistress to a man of quality, ' perhaps; and if you Should be in such a situation, you will be pro perly punished for your pride."
+■ You may do worse" " the tradest man, provoked at her folly — you ** may become mistress to a man of quality, ' perhaps; and if you Should be in such a situation, you will be pro perly punished for your pride."
-D 3 * “Punished,
+D 3 * Punished,
 \
 »
 \
 •A
 54 .
-“Punished, do you call it?" replied " she, reddening with anger; “we shall never C
-“think alike, I find — I had much rather
-“be miftress to any man, than the wife of
+Punished, do you call it?" replied " she, reddening with anger; we shall never C think alike, I find — I had much rather be miftress to any man, than the wife of
 ^ « '
-“a paltry shopkeeper. — Had I not first
+a paltry shopkeeper. — Had I not first
 '‘‘ been deceived by your appearance, "
 ;
 continued she, ' ‘M should have spit in
 9
-“your face, on your making me fb in“ “an osier
+your face, on your making me fb in an osier
 /
 lover staid to hear no more: he
 4